Cambalab/ns-vue-radio/tools/README.md

 Based on existent nativescript tools, `ns-vue-radio` provides a bash script to help building radio apps easily from the command line.

 The script will generate a `.aab` bundle that let us build different `apks`, each one optimized for different devices.
 This bundle or a single `.apk` file can be used to deploy applications to the Google Play Store.
-We rather like to create bundles than a single apk.
+We'would rather like to create bundles than a single apk.

 To run the script program, a set of parameters that will be used during the building process are required.
 To understand the nature of those requirements we'd likely need to understand the processes involved.